pranav04katiyar/Java_Backend/src/OOPS/0_LLD.md

   State(data) and behavior(logic) are implemented together in the form of objects by using classes.
   Objects have state(attributes/data/variables) and behavior(methods/functions) to perform operations on the state.

-> Objects are created in heap memory at runtime using new keyword and constructors.
+> Objects are created in heap memory at runtime, using new keyword and constructors.
-  Classes are created in metaspace out of heap memory at compile time using class keyword and class definition.
+  Classes are created in metaspace out of heap memory at compile time, using class keyword and class definition.